Interested in learning everything there’s to know about SEO outreach?

 Furthermore, the aim of doing SEO outreach is to acquire high-quality, valuable links from authoritative websites.

-Many companies hire link building agencies or an SEO outreach specialist to help them, others use their own resources to make their digital marketing moves, whereas many use a combination of the two.
+Many companies hire link building and SEO agencies or an SEO outreach specialist to help them, others use their own resources to make their digital marketing moves, whereas many use a combination of the two.

 Why is this necessary, or even important?